SimpleAesthetics/COMP3004-Project/dev_logs/Jonathan_Bimm/comp3004-JonBimm-DevLogs_simple-aesthetics.md

 The dev logs are based on our weekly cycle of work, which starts on a Wednesday, and continues until the following Wednesday.
 At the start of each cycle, we have a team meeting, where we discuss how things are going in the development process, and what work should be expected the following week.

 The dev logs prescribe to the following format:
     - Dev log title for the development week ending on a certain date
     - Detailed description of what was expected for the week
     - Items that were completed for that particular week, and whether the week was considered successful
     - Comments on what was completed (if any), which include
         - Unexpected incidents
         - Setbacks
     - Small and basic list of goals for the following week

 ## Dev Log #1: Week of Sept 20th ##

 ### General description: ###

-This week was dedicated to focusing fine tuning the idea for the project, getting all of the team mates on the same page, and preparing the D1 Deliverable Presentation and documentation.
+This week was dedicated to fine tuning the idea for the project, getting all of the team mates on the same page, and preparing the D1 Deliverable Presentation and documentation.

 ### What was completed? ###